WCSCourses/ViralBioinfAsia2024/Modules/RefAlign/README.md

 **deng1.fasta**
 **deng3.fasta**

 We will be aligning the paired end reads to the two reference sequences in turn.
-The reference sequences represent the 1 and 3 serotypes of DENV, and we will use the alignment results to determine which serotype the sample contains, and to also highlight the importance of selecting an appropriate reference.
+The reference sequences represent serotypes 1 and 3 of DENV, and we will use the alignment results to determine which serotype the sample contains, and to also highlight the importance of selecting an appropriate reference.

 ## 1.1: Basic read statistics